 Under-Sink and Hidden Spaces

-21. Tension Rod organize under the kitchen sink -- Loop spray bottle triggers over a tension rod.
+21. Tension Rod Under the Sink -- Loop spray bottle triggers over a tension rod.
 Bottles hang upright, freeing the cabinet floor.
 Cost: under $5.
+See the full under-sink organization guide.

 Vertical and Wall Storage